From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Introduction

 In this paper, we address the following:

 \textbf{Content Outline and Contributions.}~~First, in Section~\ref{sec:problemformulation}, we formulate the problem of learning a latent representation of behaviors in an unsupervised fashion and then leveraging it to solve specific tasks.
-Then, in Section~\ref{sec:method}, we characterize our proposed solution to such a problem, namely, to address it in a two-stage pipeline.
+Then, in Section~\ref{sec:method}, we characterize our proposed solution to this problem, namely, addressing it in a two-stage pipeline.
 Finally, in Section~\ref{sec:experiments}, we perform experiments extensively to address the Research Questions.
-We show that, indeed, the proposed pipeline is able to learn low-dimensional latent representations (\textbf{Q1}), which are more influenced by the environment than by the size of the compressed policies (\textbf{Q2}), and, finally, that learning over this reduced space can make simple algorithms competitive against complex state-of-the-art DRL algorithms (\textbf{Q3}).
+We demonstrate that the proposed pipeline is indeed able to learn low-dimensional latent representations (\textbf{Q1}), which are more influenced by the environment than by the size of the compressed policies (\textbf{Q2}).
+Finally, we demonstrate that learning over this reduced space can make simple algorithms competitive against complex state-of-the-art DRL algorithms (\textbf{Q3}).